 "I do not think anything should be said to either your Mother or Madge, till we have an opportunity conferring together." - Letter from Jim Wilson to Robert Enock, dated 7th September, 1931.

 "Amy was admitted to Broughton Hall on the 23rd June 1931.
 She was irresponsible, was suspicious of the actions of others, believed that she was controlled by hypnotism and was unable to apply herself.
 She remained under treatment for six months during which time she varied from a state of quiet indolence to a more active state of agitation in which she expressed the ideas referred to above.
-She had many opportunities to seek employment but could not find anything to suit her ? was in my opinion was she fit at anytime to live independently of others." - Letter written by the Medical Superintendent at Broughton Hall (a Psychiatric Clinic in Sydney), dated 15th December 1931.
+She had many opportunities to seek employment but could not find anything to suit her ? was in my opinion was she fit at anytime to live independently of others." - Letter written by the Medical Superintendent at Broughton Hall, dated 15th December 1931.

 "However, I must now wait till I hear of your plans for Amy.
 Mrs Audley Smith has been most kind in trying to find a place for Amy to go for two or three weeks.
 She wrote to someone she knows who has a Poultry Farm and she took her down there last Thursday the 17th as I told you in my last letter her time was up at Broughton Hall." - Lillie Mary Smith to Robert Enock - letter dated 20th December, 1931.

 "As you know she had to be removed from Broughton Hall as 6 months is the limit a patient can be there.
 Fortunately Auntie Edie knew a woman who has a Poultry Farm near where she had hers and she has very kindly had her there all this time."

 "Auntie E. Uncle J went to see Amy some weeks ago.
 She was much calmer than when she left Broughton Hall but since then she has not been herself at all."